CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

-TL;DR The Step 3 Ceramic Clear Coating carries a DANGER signal word (H314 skin corrosion, H318 serious eye damage) — chemical-resistant gloves and safety glasses are essential for that step.
-The 68,000+ reviews at 4.6 stars signal broad user success on moderate oxidation, and the ceramic UV-bonding chemistry is more substantive than typical wax sealants, though independent 12+ month follow-up data is still limited.
+TL;DR The Step 3 Ceramic Clear Coating carries a DANGER signal word (H314 skin corrosion, H318 serious eye damage) · chemical-resistant gloves and safety glasses are essential for that step.
+It's highly rated on Amazon by a large owner base for moderate oxidation, and the ceramic UV-bonding chemistry is more substantive than typical wax sealants, though independent 12+ month follow-up data is still limited.

 No PFAS or fluoropolymer chemistry was identified in either the Step 1 or Step 3 SDS documents.
 The ceramic mechanism is based on an inorganic refractory resin, not a fluoropolymer.